jmeppley/jupy_tools/README.md

 # the most useful things from this package
 from jme.jupy_tools import conda, hit_tables
 from jme.jupy_tools.filesystem import glob_wildcards, go_to_dir
-from jme.jupy_tools.utils import LogLogger, first, read_tsv, get_seq_lens, \
+from jme.jupy_tools.utils import LogLogger, first, read_tsv, \
                                  save_fig_to_pdf

 # things I use often in jupyter
 from collections import Counter, defaultdict from itertools import islice, combinations, chain

+import os, sys, re
+import pandas as pd
+import numpy as np
-import pandas, numpy, os, sys, re, yaml from Bio import SeqIO from matplotlib import pyplot as plt import seaborn as sns
+from matplotlib import pyplot as plt

+# these will be imported if the necessary modules are present
+## biopython:
+from Bio import SeqIO
+from jme.jupy_tools.biopython import get_seq_lens
+## seaborn
+import seaborn as sns
+## pyyaml
+import yaml
 ```

-I dont know why I use the full names of pandas an numpy but I abbreviate
-seaborn, but I do.

 ## Testing

 I'm writing this for future me.
 I am testing different testing protocols with